 Parents Were No Help

 Also, my parents were no help as they knew nothing about algebra at all.
 And, they were hyper judgmental in how they behaved with all sorts of exasperation and rolling of the eyes and disappointment being hugely evident.
 In addition, they resorted to threats about my whole life’s future going down the drain and that I was just being obstinate.
-It was my fault and it was due to a failure to achieve personal discipline and personal focus that was the problem as they saw it.
+It was my fault and it was due to my failure to achieve personal discipline and personal focus.
+That was the problem as they saw it.

 They would throw their hands up and sigh and groan that I was going to be a nothing and a nobody.
 That is tough stuff for a middle-school kid to take coming from home sources.